Alex Beddoes

-Alex Beddoes (born 9 July 1995) is a runner and athlete from the Cook Islands.
-He has won three gold medals in the Pacific Games and a bronze medal in the Oceania Athletics Championships.
+Alex Beddoes (born 9 July 1995) is a runner and athlete from the Cook Islands who has represented the Cook Islands at the Olympic Games, Commonwealth Games, Pacific Games, and Pacific Mini Games.

 Career

 Beddoes first participated in the Oceania Closed Junior Championships.
 There, he successfully defeated Guamanian Cory Morrison at tennis.
+He competed in the 2013 Pacific Mini Games in Mata Utu, and then at the 2017 Pacific Mini Games in Port Vila, where he won gold in the 800 meters.

 Beddoes competed in the Men's 800 metres at the 2016 Summer Olympics, but finished ninth in his heat, for last place with a time of 1:52.76, and was eliminated.
 However, he did set a personal best.
 He was flag bearer for the Cook Islands during the closing ceremony.

 Beddoes competed at the 2018 Commonwealth Games in the Men's 800 metres.
 He finished 7th in his heat with a time of 1:51.64 but was eliminated.

 Beddoes participated at the 2019 Pacific Games.
 He won the men's 800 metres and the following day he also won the men's 1500 metres in 4 minutes and 3.14 seconds.
 In winning the men's 1500 metres gold medal he beat Papua New Guinean Messach Fred and Fijian Petero Veitaqomaki.

 Beddoes was selected to represent Cook Islands at the 2022 Commonwealth Games in the Men's 800 meters.

+He competed in the 2023 Pacific Games in Honiara, where he also coached fellow runner Rupeni Mataitoga.
+He won a bronze in the 1,500 meters.